linux4life798/CSerializer/README.md

 functions.
 There are also iterator functions for detecting the current item's type, size, presence.

-# Dev Notes or Banter
+# Dev Notes and Misc Info

-Checkout a more updated development notes on the GitHub Wiki
+Checkout the more complete development notes on the GitHub Wiki

 The type control mechanism should be fixed.
-Currently we handle the data in most places as if it is unsigned.
+Currently, we handle the data as if it is unsigned(in most places).
-The issue is that the variable arguments only handles sizes of at least int and type casts char and short to int upon invocation.
-This could spell danger in a few places when using the library with signed data.
+The real issue arises when you consider that variable arguments only handle sizes of at least int and will type casts char and shorts to int upon invocation.
+The fear is that we may truncate a sign extension on the deserialization end, instead of properly casting down the signed data.
+This could spell danger in a few places.
+I have not verified this behavior yet, so it may be a non-issue or a big issue.

+Pull requests are always welcome.